krallin/gospace/README.md

     gospace exit

-You can add the `$GOSPACE` environment variable to your command line to know which Gospace is currently active.
+You can add the `$GOSPACE` environment variable to your command line prompt to know which Gospace is currently active.